 The theme of discovering oneself is really what drives Dororo's anime.
 It's just a beautiful anime, because you will witness Hyakkimaru become more and more human as fights to take his body back.
 But, it's the people he meets along the way, mainly young child Dororo and his interactions with them, that are the most moving to witness.
 For a boy who's lived in the dark his whole life and is fueled by anger, Dororo shows him the light bit by bit, and it gives him something more to live for.

-The story alone is amazing, but Dororo‘s animation and character development are also done well.
+The story alone is amazing, but Dororo's animation and character development are also done well.
 Every character has a backstory that pulls you in.
 But, the best thing about this anime is that nothing feels forced and every episode has a purpose.
-It’s an overall well-rounded series that you should definitely check out if you haven't yet!
+It's an overall well-rounded series that you should definitely check out if you haven't yet!
 On top of being one of the best anime 2019, it also had one of the best anime openings of 2019 as well.

 Where to watch Dororo: Amazon Prime Video (Sub only)